hantsy/jakartaee11-sandbox/docs/validation.md

 }
 ```

-In a Java SE environment, simply add the Jakarta Validation implementation to the classpath and initialize a `Validator` instance as follows:
+In a Java SE environment, simply add the Jakarta Validation implementation, eg, [Hibernate Validator](https://hibernate.org/validator/), to the classpath and initialize a `Validator` instance as follows:

 ```java
 Validator validator = Validation.buildDefaultValidatorFactory().getValidator();